vrutkovs/kcd-cz-demo/README.md

 * `oc apply -f secrets/secret-store.yaml` to create secret store
 * `bash runme.sh` for each folder in `clusters` to create Hypershift clusters
 * Sync remaining apps

+## Techonologies used

+* ACM to control spoke clsuters
+* MCE to spin up spoke clusters
+* HyperShift to run control plane on hub cluster
+* ArgoCD to control manifests via gitops
+* Tekton to build images and rollout manifests
+* Argo Rollouts to do canary deployment
+* Cert manager to issue Lets Encrypt certificates
+* Global LB to loadbalance load between regional clusters
+* KEDA to autoscale replicas based on connections
+* External Secrets to sync secrets to clusters
+* Helm/Kustomize to adjust deployment settings